retz8/House-Activity-Project/README.md

     git push -u origin <your first name>

 ### 5. Wow, you are ready to work on the project!

+First, Open command line and run following command to test

+    npm start
+    expo start

+Second, create .env file at the same level as package.json file (outside of src)

+-> Check Notion Page and find .env configuration task.
+Copy and past everything in "Description" to your .env file.

 ## WorkFlow